 Chronic Obstructive Pulmonary Disease (COPD) is characterized by obstruction of the airflow into and out of the lungs leading to shortness of breath, cough and sputum production.
-It is a progressive disease which often leads to continued decrease in lung function over time.
+It is a progressive disease which often leads to a continued decrease in lung function over time.
 COPD is also known as Chronic Obstructive Airway Disease (COAD).

 When you breathe in, each air sac fills up with air like a small balloon as they are elastic in nature.
-Similarly when you breathe out, the air sacs deflate as the air goes out.
+Similarly, when you breathe out, the air sacs deflate as the air goes out.
 The air sacs if stretched out are almost the size of a tennis court.

 In a person suffering from COPD, less air flows in and out of the airways because of any of the following reasons: